 About the Grand Gates

-The iconic gates were opened in 1927, in celebration of the 60th Anniversary of Canadian Confederation at the Canadian National Exhibition.
-In fact, the entrance was originally named “The Diamond Jubilee of Confederation Gates”.
+The iconic gates were opened in 1927 in celebration of the 60th Anniversary of the Canadian Confederation at the Canadian National Exhibition.
+The entrance was initially named “The Diamond Jubilee of Confederation Gates.”

 The Beaux-Arts style structure was designed by Toronto architects Chapman & Oxley, while the sculptures were created by Charles McKechnie, all made from cement.
 The nine Ionic columns that flank the arch represent the then-nine provinces that were part of the Confederation.
 Earlier in the decade, Alfred Chapman had also been hired to design the nearby Toronto Harbour Commission building.

-High atop the gates is the Goddess of Winged Victory leading Canada into the future.
+High atop the gates is the Goddess of Winged Victory, leading Canada into the future.
 She’s 3.6 m or 12 ft tall and holds a crown overhead in her left hand and a maple leaf in the right.
-Protected by seahorses in waves, the goddess stands in a ship of state.
+The goddess stands in a ship of state protected by seahorses in waves.
 The four sculptures around her include:

-- Two statues each holding a beehive representing labour
+Two figures, each holding a beehive representing labour

-- Two statues each holding a cornucopia representing agriculture and fruits of the harvest
+Two figures, each having a cornucopia representing agriculture and fruits of the harvest

 Goddess of Winged Victory Gets Replaced

 The Princes’ Gates received heritage status in 1973.
-The Winged Victory sculpture was badly weathered and in 1987 was replaced with a polymer resin replica.
-Up until this time, she was holding a lamp in her right hand which has been replaced with a crown.
-In 1994, the other four sculptures were replaced with poured concrete, the medium in which they were originally made.
+The Winged Victory sculpture was severely weathered and, in 1987, was replaced with a polymer resin replica.
+Until this time, she was holding a lamp in her right hand, which was replaced with a crown.
+In 1994, the other four sculptures were replaced with poured concrete, the medium they were initially made.